 To prepare them for future travel

 Air travel with your pet can not happen without your dog being caged (with some special exceptions, see our service dog posts to learn more).
-Some airlines may let your dog stay with you in the cabin, depending on the size of your dog.
+Some airlines may let your dog stay with you in the cabin, depending on their size.
 Others will require they be kept in the back of the plane with the cargo.
 In either case, your dog will need to be crated for the safety of the plane crew, the passengers and, of course, themselves.

 Similarly, many people prefer to travel by car with their dogs crated.

 - Safety for the driver – preventing life-threatening distractions or interference.